jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 * `.removeListItem(title, item)`
     `.removeListItemAtPos(title, pos)`
     Remove the specified item from the  specified ListBox.
+    Will only remove the first item that matches the parameter.

 * `.clearListBox(title)`
     Removes all items from the specified ListBox.